NLnetLabs/krill-manual/source/upgrade.rst

 - Comments

 ROA configurations now support an optional 'comment' field.
-You can leave this field when submitting updates (additions) of ROA configurations, but you will see this field in response.
+You can omit this field when submitting updates (additions) of ROA configurations, but you will see this field in response.
 The value will be `null` in case a ROA configuration has no comment.

 - ROA Objects